Outdoor beer garden under bridge

 For more about how we curate our reviews and guides, see our editorial guidelines.

-🌮 The best places to eat in Brisbane
+🌮 The best restaurants in Brisbane

-🌳 All the best things to do in Brisbane
+🍷 All the best bars in Australia

-The best bars in Brisbane
+Best bars in Brisbane

 For a little bar, Maker certainly packs a big punch.
 Tucked away down South Brisbane’s ever-so-cool pedestrian laneway of eateries and drinkeries, Fish Lane, Maker makes its appearance.
-Perhaps more-so hidden in plain sight, the wee 20-seater den is camouflaged with its black minimalist fit-out and decor, and located unassumingly next to a car park’s entryway.
+Hidden in plain sight, the wee 20-seater den is camouflaged with its black minimalist fit-out and decor, and located unassumingly next to a car park’s entryway.
 Although small, the mighty bar delivers the goods, shaking and stirring a rotating list of cocktails, each presented like a true work of art.
 Think square ice cubes that freeze mushrooms in time.
 Stick with something from the seasonal menu or be bold with a bespoke number – just tell the bartenders what you’re in the mood for.
 We’re never not thinking about Maker’s take on a Margarita with tequila, pineapple, coriander, jalapeno and lime rimmed with tajin (red chilli, lime and sea salt).
 Pair your libation with bar snacks that you absolutely won’t find elsewhere in town.
 There’s a reason Maker has laid claim to an award or so.

-Address: 9 Fish Lane, South Brisbane
+Address: 9 Fish Ln, South Brisbane

 Melissa Woodley